14gasher/oauth-example/README.md

 If you want to access this information in your routes, it is found in `res.locals.oauth.token`, so you immediately have access to the client and user information associated with the token.

 [back](#top)

+<a id='refresh-overview'></a>
+### Refresh
+##### Overview
+The refresh token flow is one of the simplest of the grants.
+After any successful grant flow is completed and a token is generated, a refresh token is created along-side.
+If the refresh token is then returned with the other information, the client will be able to use the `refresh_token` with its `client_id`, `client_secret`, and `grant_type` of refresh_token in a post to the /token route to get access to a new valid token.

 <a id='database'></a>
 # Database